National Board Certification

 Over the past several years, RISD has partnered with different organizations such as Region 10 Educational Service Center and Nevada National Board Professional Learning Institute to provide resources and support for teachers pursuing National Board Certification.
 The Richardson ISD Foundation has generously supported many of our National Board candidates with grants to help candidates pay for certification components.

-This year, Cohort 3 will continue working with the Nevada National Board Professional Learning Institute in the 2024-2025 school year to complete their certification.
+Cohort 3 will continue working with the Nevada National Board Professional Learning Institute in the 2024-2025 school year to complete their certification.
 Starting in the 2024-2025 school year, Richardson ISD will support National Board candidates in Cohort 4 directly by providing monthly cohort meetings where candidates are provided opportunities to collaborate and support one another on this journey.

 • Cohort 1: 2021-2023